westonludeke/westonludeke/README.md

-##### Hi there 👋
+Hi there 👋

 My name is Weston Ludeke and I'm currently learning computer programming.
-By day I work at Streak doing support, helping our customers and communicating bug reports between our clients and our engineering team.
+By day I work at [Streak](https://streak.com) doing support, helping our customers and communicating bug reports between our engineering team and our client base.
+During my free time I'm a student at [Launch School](https://launchschool.com) using the Ruby language to learn software engineering.

-During my free time I'm a student at Launch School using the Ruby language to learn software engineering.
+You can read more about my experiences learning programming, as well as view my projects, at my personal blog [westonludeke.com](https://westonludeke.com).
+You can also see my resume on [LinkedIn](https://westonludeke.com) and view my [StackOverflow](https://stackoverflow.com/users/5137112/weston).

 <!--